mozilla/application-services/docs/adr/0003-swift-packaging.md

 At some future date, we will consider whether to move the `Package.swift` definition in to the `application-services` repo, or whether it's better to keep it separate.
-(Attempting to move it into the `application-services` will involve non-trivial changes to the release process, because the checksum of the released `.xcframework` bundle needs to be included in the release taged version of the `Package.swift` file.)
+(Attempting to move it into the `application-services` will involve non-trivial changes to the release process, because the checksum of the released `.xcframework` bundle needs to be included in the release tagged version of the `Package.swift` file.)

 # Pros and Cons of the Options